opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param elem_idx: Output parameter; index of the found element

-    :param userdata: The user parameter passed to the compasion function; helps to avoid global variables in some cases
+    :param userdata: The user parameter passed to the comparison function; helps to avoid global variables in some cases

 ::